 Dyrenforth told BK Reader that the disc golf course was, in part, placed to encourage “park-like behavior” so that it could curb the amount of parties, gatherings and some of the illegal activities happening in the park.
 Bly and others at the community board meeting said they often witness drug and alcohol use, and illegal fires in the area.

-Tami Green, the community liaison for the Jackie Robinson Parkway Block Watch Association, was an early booster of the disc golf course but now feels she was misled after a disc nearly hit her.
+Tami Green, the community liaison for the Jackie Robinson Parkway Block Watch Association, was an early booster of the disc golf course but now feels she was misled after hearing from residents that course might be displacing them from green space.

 "I wasn't aware of the amount of real estate [the course takes up]," Green said.
 "So technically, all these people who come into the park harmoniously... will be displaced [by the disc golfers] over a period of time as the population of disc golfers grows."